 Intro / Module Description

-The microesb Python module provides the foundational features to build a centralized, structured Enterprise Service Bus (ESB) / SOA architecture.
+The microesb Python module provides the foundational features to build a centralized, structured Enterprise Service Bus (ESB) / Service-Oriented Architecture (SOA).

 A Docker example container can be downloaded here: microesb-examples-latest.tar.
 Refer to /docker/README.md.